bjy6735/bjy6735/README.md

 ## :heart_eyes_cat: Conect - me
 ### Let’s Build Something Amazing Together!

 Your contributions matter!
 Whether it’s a small tweak or a big idea, every effort shapes the future of this project.
-Join us, and let’s make an impact—together!
+Join us, and let’s make an impact—together! :baby::smirk:

 Gmail : jiyoon6735@gmail.com